Hatia–Pune Superfast Express

 The 22845/46 Hatia–Pune Superfast Express is a Superfast Express train belonging to Indian Railways – South Eastern Railways that runs between Hatia and Pune Junction in India.

 It operates as train number 22845 from Pune Junction to Hatia and as train number 22846 in the reverse direction.

 Coaches

-The 22845/46 Hatia–Pune Superfast Express presently has 1 AC 2 tier, 3 AC 3 tier, 9 Sleeper Class, 4 Sleeper Class & 2 SLR (Seating cum Luggage Rake) coaches.
+The 22845/46 Hatia–Pune Superfast Express presently has 1 AC 2 tier, 3 AC 3 tier, 9 Sleeper Class, 4 Sleeper Class and 2 SLR (Seating cum Luggage Rake) coaches.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22845/46 Hatia–Pune Superfast Express covers the distance of 303 kilometers in 4 hours 30 mins (67.33 km/hr) in both directions.
+The 22845/46 Hatia–Pune Superfast Express covers the distance of 303 kilometers in 4 hours 30 mins (67.33 km/h) in both directions.

-As the average speed of the train is above 55 km/hr, as per Indian Railways rules, its fare includes a Superfast surcharge.
+As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.

 Routeing

 The 22845/46 Hatia–Pune Superfast Express runs via Bilaspur Junction, Nagpur Junction, Badnera Junction, Bhusaval Junction, Daund Junction to Pune Junction.

 It reverses direction at Daund Junction.